sailfish009/mydl_C/datasets/README.md

-For a few datasets that detectron2 natively supports, the datasets are assumed to exist in a directory called "datasets/", under the directory where you launch the program.
+For a few datasets that mydl natively supports, the datasets are assumed to exist in a directory called "datasets/", under the directory where you launch the program.
 They need to have the following directory structure: